dekoza/mtgpl/ICE.rst

 :mtgtip:`Withering Wisps<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/d/ad1e6ae5-c972-42c0-ae78-f203873aeeb1.jpg?1562927264|https://scryfall.com/card/ice/168/withering-wisps?utm_source=api>`
    At the beginning of the end step, if no creatures are on the battlefield, sacrifice Withering Wisps.

    |mana_b|: Withering Wisps deals 1 damage to each creature and each player.
-Activate this ability no more times each turn than the number of snow Swamps you control.
+Activate no more times each turn than the number of snow Swamps you control.

 :mtgtip:`Aggression<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/3/f3f26060-0c24-496c-b8e2-4dac7ea6166b.jpg?1562940829|https://scryfall.com/card/ice/169/aggression?utm_source=api>`